-Dear Mr. Electrician: How do I go about installing an electrical receptacle box using Madison Bars?
+Dear Mr. Electrician: How do I install an electrical receptacle box using Madison Bars?
 I want to install an electrical outlet on a dedicated circuit for my window air conditioner, and someone told me to use electrical Madison Bars to mount the outlet box.

-Answer: Installing an electrical receptacle box using Madison Bars is a simple method for mounting particular metal electrical switch and outlet boxes in a wall.
+Answer: Installing an electrical receptacle box using Madison Bars is a simple method for mounting gangable metal electrical boxes with ears in a wall.

-Electrical Madison Bars are also known as Old Work Box Mounts, Old Work Support Clips, F Clips, F Straps, Madison Clamps, Jiffy Clips, Hold-It Box Supports, Madison Clips, and Madison Straps.
-In some parts of the country, they are called Battleships.
+Electrical Madison Bars are also known as Old Work Box Mounts, Old Work Support Clips, F Clips, F Straps, Madison Clamps, Jiffy Clips, Hold-It Box Supports, Madison Clips, Madison Straps, and Battleships.

 The electrical manufacturer Hubbell Raco calls them GRIP-LOK Old Work Switch Box Supports with 1 7/8″ long legs.
 The catalog number is 8977.